temporalio/documentation/docs/application-development-guide.md

 ### Activity Heartbeats

 An Activity Heartbeat is a ping from the Worker that is executing the Activity to the Temporal Cluster.
-Each ping informs the Temporal Cluster that the Activity Execution is making progress and the Worker has not crashed.
+Each Heartbeat informs the Temporal Cluster that the Activity Execution is making progress and the Worker has not crashed.

-Activity Heartbeats work in conjunction with a [Heartbeat Timeout](/activities/#heartbeat-timeout).
+If the Cluster does not receive a Heartbeat within a [Heartbeat Timeout](/activities/#heartbeat-timeout) time period, the Activity will be considered failed and another [Activity Task Execution](/tasks/#activity-task-execution) may be scheduled according to the Retry Policy.

+Heartbeats may not always be sent to the Cluster—they may be throttled by the Worker.
+The throttle interval is the smaller of:

+- `if heartbeatTimeout is provided, heartbeatTimeout * 0.8; else defaultHeartbeatThrottleInterval`
+- `maxHeartbeatThrottleInterval`

+`defaultHeartbeatThrottleInterval` is 30 seconds by default, and `maxHeartbeatThrottleInterval` is 60 seconds by default.
+Each can be set in Worker options.

+Throttling is implemented as follows:

+- After sending a Heartbeat, the Worker sets a timer for the throttle interval.
+- The Worker stops sending Heartbeats, but continues receiving Heartbeats from the Activity and remembers the most recent one.
+- When the timer fires, the Worker:
+  - Sends the most recent Heartbeat.
+  - Sets the timer again.

+Activity Cancellations are delivered to Activities from the Cluster when they Heartbeat.
+Activities that don't Heartbeat can't receive a Cancellation.
+Heartbeat throttling may lead to Cancellation getting delivered later than expected.

+Heartbeats may contain a `details` field describing the Activity's current progress.
+If an Activity gets retried, the Activity can access the `details` from the last heartbeat that was sent to the Cluster.

 <Tabs
 defaultValue="go"